ghugo83/cmssw/SLHCUpgradeSimulations/Geometry/data/PhaseII/Tilted/README.md

 Example: dtcId = -73
 73 = 6 * 12 + 1.
-This DTC is connected to modules on the negative cabling side. phiSectorIdentifier = 6, ie the DTC covers the (240° 280°) Phi-sector. dtcSlot = 1, ie the DTC is connected to PS modules (10 GB/s).
+This DTC is connected to modules on the negative cabling side. phiSectorIdentifier = 6, ie the DTC covers the (240° 280°) Phi Sector. dtcSlot = 1, ie the DTC is connected to PS modules (10 GB/s).